Skip to content

 The product or service that any business delivers is only as good as the ingredients that make it up.
 You can have the best restaurant in the world, but it won’t be successful if the steaks are substandard, overpriced or constantly unavailable.
 The same applies to any business that relies on its supply chain to meet or exceed customer expectations.

 Having the right suppliers in place is clearly vital from a quality assurance perspective.
-But more than that, it directly influences all three metrics on the project management triangle, these being quality, speed and cost.
+But more than that, it directly influences all three metrics on the project management triangle, these being quality, speed, and cost.

 Selecting the right suppliers means taking all these factors into account and more.
 Furthermore, we see in our day to day lives that it is not a one-off process.
 In a personal context, most of us reappraise our insurance suppliers each year to get the best deal on price, and we might find that a particular supermarket sells better quality strawberries when they come into season.